 Figure – can’t block kicks

-If you’ve played “God of War” you probably remember a specific level where a lot of giant burning rocks are falling and coming your way and you have to tackle them to move forward.
+If you’ve played “God of War” you probably remember a specific level where a lot of giant burning rocks are falling and coming your way.
+You have to tackle them to move forward.
 Guess what?
 Unearthed has the same game mechanic, just made me scream “God of War” at that specific moment.

 The adventure challenges were unacceptably short, an example is when you catch the thief you were after earlier, you are supposed to flee the scene before the cops catch you, and all it took me was just a jump to the next building, just a total of fifteen seconds!

-The first thing that hit me bad when I played the game was the setting menu, I went there to change the resolution to a higher one, and whenever I chose the option next in line, the resolution changed directly and the game windows got reinitialized, this is just bad, switching resolution directly made me frustrated because I had to wait for my monitor to change its resolution almost ten times, traversing weird resolutions until I got to my desired one, and the worst thing happened when I passed a couple of unsupported resolutions, turning my screen to solid black.
-Not only that, when I got to my desired resolution, everything got reset when I wanted to reload the game for my second game session, this bothered me… a lot.
+The first thing that hit me bad when I played the game was the setting menu.
+I went there to change the resolution to a higher one.
+Whenever I chose the option next in line, the resolution changed directly.
+The game windows got reinitialized, this is just bad.
+Switching resolution directly made me frustrated because I had to wait for my monitor to change its resolution almost ten times.
+Traversing weird resolutions until I got to my desired one.
+And the worst thing happened when I passed a couple of unsupported resolutions, turning my screen to solid black.
+Not only that, when I got to my desired resolution, everything got reset when I wanted to reload the game for my second game session.
+This bothered me… a lot.

-Rag doll physics was nice but was not done correctly, when you throw a grenade, you can see killed enemies landing in a weird shape like the screen below, setting environment’s colliders to be more tolerant to such physics behaviour, or tweaking the explosion force could have been potential workarounds for such issues.
+Rag doll physics was nice but was not done correctly, when you throw a grenade.
+You can see killed enemies landing in a weird shape like the screen below, setting environment’s colliders to be more tolerant to such physics behaviour.
+Moreover, tweaking the explosion force could have been potential workarounds for such issues.

 Figure – bad rag doll landing